 Option 2 – Charge per room

 Pricing per room is a simple way to charge for home staging.
-You will have a good idea of home much furniture you need for each room, and the time each room takes, and you can use this knowledge to create your pricing spreadsheet.
+You will have a good idea of how much furniture you need for each room and how long each room takes, and you can use this knowledge to create your pricing spreadsheet.

 It might look something like this: